isomerpages/govtech-gobusiness/_essentialservices/1l-others.md

 ### **Others**

 1. Selected hotels, serviced apartments, dormitories, hostels : a.
-This includes establishments supporting SHN; GQF; CIF and accommodation needs of students, foreigners, and foreign workers affected by travel restrictions, as well as for existing occupants only.
+This includes establishments supporting SHN; GQF; CIF and accommodation needs of students, healthcare workers, foreigners, and foreign workers affected by travel restrictions, as well as for existing occupants only.
 : b.
 Hotels must close all on-site recreational facilities.
 Their F&B facilities may remain open only for takeaway or delivery.
 Hotels must also minimise the numbers of on-site staffing.
 All hotel staff who can perform their roles remotely (e.g., finance, HR) must telecommute.